 The dawn following the night can be spent exploring few untouched Sand dunes around this region or if you are a nature or wildlife lover you can drive down to Desert National Park (DNP) which is hardly 15mins drive from the camps.
 DNP is home to the endangered Great Indian Bustard and one needs to be not only lucky but very patient if one has to sight a pair in the sanctuary.
 Local forest guards are available and must if you want to drive around in the park.
 You can also get to see a lot of flora and fauna which are very typical to the desert habitat.
 All these and much more will just leave you with memories of a lifetime and logging for one to ensure that they will come back and witness this beautiful place once again in their lifetime.

-As said Jaisalmer is one place which can be explored in a day or in may days based on the luxury and affordability of the traveller.
-There are plenty of options to stay in the city and there are hotels in Jaisalmer which caters to a wide variety of tourist budget ranging from few hundreds or thousands of rupee for someone who is looking for budget accommodation to something like Suryagarh Hotel where the suites can go anywhere up to a 5digit number.
-And of course, there is definitely the options like the Camps in Sam which are meant for a totally different experience altogether.
+As said Jaisalmer is one place that can be explored in a day or in may days based on the luxury and affordability of the traveler.
+There are plenty of options to stay in the city and there are best hotels near Jaisalmer which caters to a wide variety of tourist budget ranging from few hundreds or thousands of rupee for someone who is looking for budget accommodation to something like Suryagarh Hotel where the suites can go anywhere up to a 5digit number.
+And of course, there is definitely options like the Camps in Sam which are meant for a totally different experience altogether.